LBrunswic/SplitNorm/README.md

 - [ ] Bibliography review of dimensional methods and analysis
 - [ ] add table to paper
 - [ ] If need be, compute the intrinsic dimension of other datasets
+## Iterated normalization
+- [ ] Clarify situations in which it is useful to have more than one
+## Wasserstein Gradient Flow training
+- [ ] Formulate the correct training losses
+## On AIGP
+- [ ] Review possible usage of the method